 Over the last thirty years Cognitive Behavioral Therapy (CBT) has demonstrated its effectiveness in the treatment of all anxiety disorders including specific phobia, social phobia, obsessive-compulsive disorder, post-traumatic stress disorder, & generalized anxiety disorder (Norton & Price, 2007; Tolin, 2010).

 Under the premises that each one of these disorders is caused and maintained by different variables a different treatment protocol was developed for each one of them.
-Although this approach was relatively effective we’re currently facing a number of clinical dilemmas such as having: (1) a “plethora of treatment protocols for anxiety” (Barlow, 2008); (2) a significant percentage of individuals that do not respond to CBT treatments (Barlow, Gorman, Shear, & Woods, 2000); (3) a high comorbidity among anxiety disorders (Kessler, et. al. 1994), and (4) the fact that “… anxiety disorders [still] affect 40 million adults in the United states age 18 and older” (ADAA, 2012).
+Although this approach was relatively effective we’re currently facing a number of clinical dilemmas such as having: (1) “plethora of treatment protocols for anxiety” (Barlow, 2008); (2) a significant percentage of individuals that do not respond to CBT treatments (Barlow, Gorman, Shear, & Woods, 2000); (3) a high comorbidity among anxiety disorders (Kessler, et. al. 1994), and (4) the fact that “… anxiety disorders [still] affect 40 million adults in the United states age 18 and older” (ADAA, 2012).

 Given the above data and in an attempt to better understand anxiety disorders and its roots, recent empirical studies have indicated there is actually more commonalities than differences across anxiety disorders.
 In particular, experiential avoidance has been identified as a core psychological process which plays a role in the development and maintenance of all anxiety disorders.